chenjshnn/chenjshnn.github.io/index.md

 ### News
+- [2023-12] Our paper "Where is it?
+Tracing the Vulnerability-relevant Files from Vulnerability Reports" is accepted by ICSE'2024!
 - [2023-12-05] Our paper "Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains" is accepted by TOSEM 2023!
 - [2023-11] Invited as a PC Member for ICSE 2025
 - [2023-08-05] Our paper "Unveiling the tricks: automated detection of dark pattern in mobile applications" is accepted by [UIST 2023](https://uist.acm.org/2023/)